afterBlink/esp32-static-maps/README.md

 # esp32_static_maps
-Create and display static geographical maps on ESP32 + TFT display
+Display geographical maps, assembled from downloaded tiles, on ESP32 + TFT display

-Demo of a simple static map alternative for OpenStreetMap (apparently stopped their static map service) or Google Maps API (wants your credit card data).
+Demo of a simple static map alternative for OpenStreetMap (apparently stopped their static map service) or Google Maps (wants your credit card data).
 Should run on any ESP32 board + TFT_eSPI supported display with sizes up to 480x320 pixels.
 WiFi credentials, display size, tile provider, map center and zoom level can be set in "settings.h", where you can also indicate the use of PSRAM for storing the map.
 Don't forget to select the correct setup file for your display in the TFT_eSPI library.

 Relies on free map tile services found on https://wiki.openstreetmap.org/wiki/Tile_servers.
 Please note the following quotes from the OpenStreetMap wiki: